sapna1475/sapna1475/README.md

 ### 🧭 About Me

-I build full-stack applications that solve real problems — not just tutorials — and I'm increasingly focused on making them intelligent.
-I work across the stack: designing schemas, wiring up real-time systems with Socket.io/WebRTC, and now layering in LLMs, LangChain, RAG pipelines, and vector embeddings so products don't just respond — they understand context and adapt to the user.
+I build full-stack applications that solve real problems .
+I'm increasingly focused on making them intelligent.
+I work across the stack: designing schemas, wiring up real-time systems with Socket.io/WebRTC, and now layering in LLMs, LangChain, RAG pipelines, and vector embeddings so products understand context and adapt to the user.

 I care about shipping AI features that work under real conditions, not demos that only work once: sub-2-second response times, prompts grounded in real user data instead of generic output, and background jobs that stay reliable at scale.
-My goal is to keep moving from "using an LLM API" toward building the retrieval, memory, and reasoning layers around it — the part that actually makes an AI feature production-ready.
+My goal is to keep moving from "using an LLM API" toward building the retrieval, memory, and reasoning layers around it , the part that actually makes an AI feature production-ready.

 ---